Generic Name: lamotrigine (la-MOE-tri-jeen)

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using Lamictal.
 Check with your doctor if you have questions about how Lamictal might affect your hormonal birth control.
 Contact your doctor right away if you notice any unusual vaginal bleeding or spotting.
 If you wish to avoid pregnancy, talk with your doctor about the use of effective birth control methods.

-- Lab tests, including complete blood cell counts, may be performed while you use Lamictal.
+- Lab tests may be performed while you use Lamictal.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Different medicines may look like or have names similar to Lamictal.
 Always check your medicine to make sure it is correct.
 If you notice any change in the appearance of your medicine (eg, shape, color, size, wording), check with your pharmacist.